mkst/sm64-port/README.md

 pacman -Syu --noconfirm
 ```

-MSYS2 will likely close itself when done, find `MSYS2 MinGW 64bit` in your Start Menu and open again.
+MSYS2 may close itself when done, if it does, find `MSYS2 MinGW 64bit` in your Start Menu and open again.

 **Install Dependencies:**